 Whether you're looking for spin, mountain, or road shoes, we stock full-size ranges of men's and women's shoes from some of the best cycling shoe suppliers in the industry like Sidi, Garneau, Shimano, Scott, and Bontrager.
 Our staff will work with you to ensure you receive the best fit.
 Plus, we'll install your cleats correctly to avoid any potential problems down the road.
 So when you're in the market for the best cycling shoes near you in Westchester County, check out our bike shop in Mt.
 Kisco, NY.
 You can shop in-store or online.

 Why Wear Cycling Shoes?

 Let's start with that simple question.
 The biggest two reasons are efficiency and comfort.
-When you're riding, your body and your bike must work together.
-But the interface between your pedal and your shoe presents a significant weak point.
+When you're riding, your body and bike must work together.
+But the interface between your pedal and shoe presents a significant weak point.

 As you push your foot down on the pedal, any slipping or flexing in the sole of your shoe translates into wasted energy.
 As a result, cycling shoes have stiffer soles and cleats to keep you firmly planted.
 That firm planting helps deliver all that power to your bike chain with no wasted energy.